Available at No Cost to Eligible Families!

 What will your child learn in a CenClear Preschool Program?

+At CenClear, we focus on the entire child.
 In addition to learning through play, these children enjoy healthy meals or snacks while also learning about the importance of eating nutritious foods.
+We focus on their mental, physical, and cognitive health.
+We help them to develop social skills and independence.

-You can be sure your child is on the right track for their future education since CenClear works closely with various school districts to ensure our preschool students are learning the skills they will need to move into kindergarten.
+You can be sure your child is on the right track for their future education since CenClear works closely with various school districts to ensure our preschool students are learning the skills they will need to move into kindergarten and for life-long learning.

 CenClear’s high-quality preschool programs also provide parents with a home visitors program.
 Parents learn new ways to interact with their children in their homes to help put their children on the path to success.